linnarsson-lab/adolescent-mouse/README.md

 luigi --local-scheduler --module adolescent_mouse Level1234Adolescent --paths-samples /data/proj/chromium/loom_samples/ --paths-build ~/build_20171027/
 ```

+## Rerunning parts of the pipeline

+To rerun only a subset of the pipeline, simply delete the files (or folders) you want regenerated, and rerun the pipeline.
+Luigi will figure out what needs to be done.
+Note, however, that luigi will start with the module you ask it to run, and work its way backward.
+For example, if you delete the `L1_Hippocampus.loom` file, but leave `L2_Neurons_Hippocampus.loom`, and ask luigi to run `ExportL2(tissue=Hippocampus,major_class=Neurons)`, then the `L1_Hippocampus.loom` file will not be generated because the result you asked for already exists.
+You can then either delete `L2_Neurons_Hippocampus.loom` or run `ExportL1(tissue=Hippocampus)` to force luigi to regenerate the file.

 ## Running level 0 analysis

 Level 0 consists in pooling raw samples by tissue according to the `pooling_specification.tab` file, and classifying major cell classes using the `classifier.pickle` pre-trained classifier.
 Optionally, you can train a new classifier.